 Carbon offset projects

-Climate Action Insights by Nina Piel and Jennifer Knöpfle, Carbon Offset and Green Energy Services at ClimatePartner
+by Nina Piel and Jennifer Knöpfle, Carbon Offset and Green Energy Services ClimatePartner

 Ambitious corporate climate action can be a challenge.
-You already identified your company’s emissions sources, calculated greenhouse gas (GHG) emissions, and implemented strict reduction measures – and yet there are emissions that can neither be reduced nor avoided.
-But while technologies are being developed that will be able to achieve tougher reduction goals along a company’s transformation path, there is something that can be done right now to compensate your unavoidable emissions – it is the support of international recognised carbon offset projects.
+You already identified your company’s emissions sources, calculated greenhouse gas (GHG) emissions, and implemented strict reduction measures – and yet there are unabated emissions that can neither be reduced nor avoided.
+Technologies are currently being developed that will further support tougher reduction goals along a company’s transformation path.
+In the meantime, there is something that can be done right now to compensate your unabated emissions – it is the investment in internationally recognised carbon offset projects.

-If implemented in the right way, these projects can have a real positive impact on the climate and support sustainable development on site.
-If done wrong, they do not fulfil their tasks properly, deliver insufficient results or just serve as a cheap alternative to more elaborate measures for real change in companies.
-So, what are carbon offset projects?
-And what criteria do they have to meet to be considered legitimate contributions to climate action?
+If implemented in the right way, these offset projects can have a real positive impact on the climate and support sustainable development on site.
+If implemented incorrectly, they do not fulfil their tasks properly, deliver insufficient results or just serve as a cheap alternative to more elaborate measures for real change in companies.

 Carbon offset projects are verified activities of environmental conservation, energy efficiency or renewable energy which reduce, avoid, or remove greenhouse gas emissions from the atmosphere and contribute to the mitigation of climate change.
 According to Article 12 of the Kyoto Protocol, governments and companies may fund carbon offset projects to achieve their emission reduction targets and to promote sustainable development in developing countries.
-Their financial support enables these project activities and subsequently compensates for CO2 emissions that were released to the atmosphere elsewhere (source: Intergovernmental Panel on Climate Change 2021).
+Their financial support enables these project activities and subsequently compensates for CO2 emissions that were released to the atmosphere elsewhere.

 From the protection of ecosystems over afforestation of new, or reforestation of degraded land to the expansion of renewable energy sources – carbon offset projects involve various efforts in climate action.